Introduction to Financial Aid

 5. Financial aid award letter timing

-Financial aid award letters will start being delivered on the approximate dates below, and continually as applications are completed.
+Financial aid award letters will start being delivered on the approximate dates below, and continually thereafter as applications and all required paperwork is completed.

 |Early Action Applicants||Late February|